 High Physical Support

-High Physical Support SDA design category feature a high level of physical access provisions for people with significant physical impairment who require very high levels of support.
-High Physical Support housing includes all the requirements listed in the Fully Accessible design category, plus, structural provisions for ceiling hoists and 950mm clear opening width doors to all habitable rooms.
+High Physical Support SDA design category features a high level of physical access provisions for people with a significant physical impairment who require very high levels of support.
+This High Physical Support housing includes all the requirements listed in the Fully Accessible design category, plus, structural provisions for ceiling hoists and 950mm clear opening width doors to all habitable rooms.